#GoBackModi: This is how Twitter reacted as PM Modi lands in Karnataka

 In November last year, when Modi arrived for campaigning in the Assembly polls in Jharkhand, #GoBackModi was among the top Twitter trends.

-Meanwhile, a large number of farmers who wanted to stage a demonstration against Prime Minister Narendra Modi protesting the non-implementation of the 'Swaminathan Report' were detained at Bengaluru, Tumakuru and Shivamogga, police said on Thursday.
+Meanwhile, a large number of farmers who wanted to stage a demonstration against Prime Minister Narendra Modi protesting the non-implementation of the 'Swaminathan Report' was detained at Bengaluru, Tumakuru and Shivamogga, police said on Thursday.

 According to police, the detentions have taken place in certain parts of Tumakuru, near Bengaluru as well as in Shivamogga.